Our Founder’s Guide for Buying Moroccan Rugs

-A Small Guide To Moroccan Carpets
+Detailed Guide To Moroccan Carpets

 The Beni Ourain Rug

-The Beni Ouarain rugs are very sought after by designers and interior decor enthusiasts attracted by their minimalism.
+Without a doubt, Beni Ouarain rugs are currently one of the most trendy Moroccan rugs, attracting designers and interior decor enthusiasts with their elegant minimalism.
 These rugs are distinguished by geometric black or brown diamond motifs laid on a natural cream or ivory wool background.

-Le Corbusier used the Beni Ourain carpets when he designed Villa La Roche in Paris in 1923–25.
+Le Corbusier used Beni Ourain carpets when he designed Villa La Roche in Paris in 1923–25.
 As a big fan of these functional and geometric Berber rugs, he regularly commissioned them from artisans in the Beni Ourain tribes to use in his modern spaces.